andraugust/andraugust.github.io/quantum-3.md

 This is the general solution to the SE for a free particle.

-At this point it's reasonable to ask why there would be any dynamics at all, given the absence of forces.
-The reason is that the wavefunction is a sum of plane waves $$\exp i(kx-\omega t)$$ weighted by the amount of each such wave in the initial condition $$\bar \psi(p,0)$$.
-Each wave moves at a different speed, called its _phase velocity_, and this causes the shape of the overall wavefunction to change over time.
-If instead the phase waves all moved at the same speed then the initial wavefunction shape would be preserved and there wouldn't be any dynamics (besides motion at constant velocity).
+At this point it's reasonable to ask why, given the absence of forces, there are any dynamics.
+The reason is that the wavefunction is a sum of plane waves $$\exp i(kx-\omega t)$$ weighted by the amount of each wave in the initial condition $$\bar \psi(p,0)$$.
+The individual waves move at _different_ speeds, called their _phase velocity_, and this causes the shape of the overall wavefunction to change over time.
+If the phase waves instead all moved at the same speed then the initial wavefunction shape would be preserved and there wouldn't be any dynamics (besides motion at constant velocity).

 The speed of each phase wave is